-Select Settings → Bitstream in the Vivado Flow Navigator or Flow → Settings → Bitstream Settings... menu selection to open the Bitstream Settings popup window (see the following figure).
+Select Settings $\rightarrow$ Bitstream in the Vivado Flow Navigator or Flow $\rightarrow$ Settings $\rightarrow$ Bitstream Settings... menu selection to open the Bitstream Settings popup window (see the following figure).
 Once the settings are correct, the bitstream data file can be generated using the write\bistream Tcl command or by using the Generate Bitstream button in the Vivado flow navigator.

-If a Versal $^{\text{M}}$ device is targeted, a programmable device image (.pdi) is generated instead of a bitstream.
+If a VersalM device is targeted, a programmable device image (.pdi) is generated instead of a bitstream.
 The procedure to change the device image settings is similar to previous architectures however the menu options, Tcl commands, and available settings will differ.
 To access the device image settings select Settings $\rightarrow$ Generate Device Image in the Vivado Flow Navigator or Flow $\rightarrow$ Settings $\rightarrow$ Generate Device Image Settings... menu selection to open the Device Image section in the Settings popup window (see the following figure).
-The device image data file can be generated using the $write_device_image$ Tcl command or by using the Write Device Image button in the Vivado flow navigator.
+The device image data file can be generated using the write\device\image Tcl command or by using the Write Device Image button in the Vivado flow navigator.
+For more details about the PDI format, refer to the Bootgen User Guide (UG1283).